lagweasel/avro-union-issue/README.md

+# UPDATE
+This issue has been resolved (very promptly).

 # avro-union-issue
 Includes unit test that highlights issue with union of null/java.time.Instant Intended to be run against scatrin:avro repo which includes improvements to better support unions.